 Academic and Personal Development

 Giving back to the larger community is a principle shared by all Greek organizations.
 Greek organizations sponsor a multitude of service events that either raise money for, or directly assist, agencies in need.
-Some events and agencies with which Greeks partner are Big Brothers of St. Louis, Operation Food Search, Lydia’s House, and Service First.
+Some events and agencies with which Greeks partner are Big Brothers of St. Louis, Operation Food Search, and Lydia’s House.

 Though students have numerous academic commitments, a large part of college life is having fun with fellow students.
 Mixers, formal dances, date parties, and theme parties are just a few of the social events which Greeks plan for their members.
 Having the time to unwind responsibly can be as important as spending that extra hour studying for an exam.